Mexico - Country Commercial Guide

 Internet and IT Services

-In July 2021, Grupo Altan, the consortium responsible for deploying and administering the National Shared Wholesale Network (NSWN), known as Red Compartida filed for bankruptcy protection.
-The consortium is in the process of negotiating debt with its creditors.
-The Red Compartida had compromised to provide coverage to 92 percent of Mexico’s population by 2021, however it has requested an extension in two occasions.
+In July 2021, Grupo Altan, the consortium responsible for deploying and administering the National Shared Wholesale Network (NSWN), known as Red Compartida, filed for bankruptcy protection.
+In June 2022, Altan received USD 388 million in the form of a credit package from Mexico’s development bank and stakeholders.
+This operation transferred majority ownership of the shared network to the GOM.
+The Red Compartida had pledged to provide coverage to 92 percent of Mexico’s population by 2021, however it has requested an extension on two occasions.
 The new commitment contemplates reaching the promised coverage by 2024.
-During the last quarter of 2021, the Federal Institute of Telecommunications (Instituto Federal de Telecomunicaciones or IFT) published a tender for unsold 4GLTE spectrum, only AT&T and Telcel participated.
-IFT has authorized Telcel to commercially launch 5G technology.
-At&T has also started deploying 5G in the country.
-IFT will likely auction 5G spectrum in late 2022.
-The auction was scheduled to take place during 2020, but was delayed due to the COVID-19 pandemic.
+The Federal Institute of Telecommunications (Instituto Federal de Telecomunicaciones or IFT) was expected to auction 5G spectrum in late 2022, however it has been delayed to 2023.

 2020